-The Highlight Reel: Gabriel Batistuta’s four greatest goals for Fiorentina
+The Highlight Reel: Gabriel Batistuta’s greatest Fiorentina goals

 Gabriel Batistuta.
 You remember him.
 Beautiful blue eyes, hair like a wild stallion and a right foot like a traction engine.

 For many of us, our introduction to the Fiorentina striker came on Saturday mornings through Gazzetta Football Italia.
 James Richardson sat in a cafe, coffee and croissant close at hand, talking us through another gloriously violent week of goalscoring for the Viola forward.

 All in all, he plundered 207 goals in 333 games in Florence.
 Here are four examples of Batigol doing what he did best.

 Manchester United – 2000

 Wednesday night Champions League coverage on ITV offered a rare opportunity to see exotic foreign talents.
 These were the days when the internet was still in its infancy and your primary place for research on continental players was Championship Manager.
 Even then, it wasn’t always a reliable source of information.
 Just ask Ibrahima Bakayoko.

 Anyway, the visit of Fiorentina to Old Trafford in 1999-00 held no such mystery.
 By now the likes of Batistuta and Rui Costa were household names.
 United were all too aware of the dangers they posed.
 But even then, Batistuta still has one act of unspeakable savagery up his sleeve.